OpenPecha/toolkit-v2/docs/usage.md

 ```

 ### II.
 Load Pecha
-You can load an existing Pecha either from a local path or by its ID (if stored remotely):
+You can load an existing Pecha either from a local path after downloading from the openpecha backend:

 ```python
 from openpecha.pecha import Pecha